LingyuLi-math/starter-academic/content/publication/SPTB/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Computational and Structural Biotechnology Journal*
+publication: In *Journal of Nanjing University(Natural Sciences)*
-publication_short: In *COMPUT STRUCT BIOTEC*
+# publication_short: In *COMPUT STRUCT BIOTEC*

-abstract: In this work, we provide a computational method of regularized logistic regression for discovering biomarkers of spontaneous preterm birth (SPTB) from gene expression data.
-The successful identification of SPTB biomarkers will greatly benefit the interference of infant gestational age for reducing the risks of pregnant women and preemies.
-In recent years, various approaches have been proposed for the feature selection of identifying the subset of meaningful genes that can achieve accurate classification for disease samples from controls.
-Here, we comprehensively summarize the regularized logistic regression with seven effective penalties developed for the selection of strongly indicative genes of SPTB from microarray data.
-We compare their properties and assess their classification performances in multiple datasets.
-It shows that elastic net, lasso, $L_{1/2}$ and SCAD penalties get the better performance than others and can be successfully used to identify biomarkers of SPTB.
-Particularly, we make a functional enrichment analysis on these biomarkers and construct a logistic regression classifier based on them.
-The classifier generates an indicator of preterm risk score (PRS) for predicting SPTB.
-Based on the trained predictor, we verify the identified biomarkers on an independent dataset.
-The biomarkers achieve the AUC value of 0.933 in the SPTB classification.
-The results demonstrate the effectiveness and efficiency of the built-up strategy of biomarker discovery with regularized logistic regression.
-Obviously, the proposed method of discovering biomarkers for SPTB can be easily extended for other complex diseases.
+abstract: In recent years, the identification of descriptive genes of biomarkers based on gene expression microarray data has attracted much attention in the field of bioinformatics.
+The successful identification of spontaneous preterm birth (SPTB) biomarkers is conducive to reducing the risk of preterm birth in pregnant women and has important research value.
+In this paper, we propose a method for identifying biomarkers of SPTB from publically available gene expression data.
+First, it downloads SPTB gene expression data from public databases, uses SVM-RFE for gene feature selection, and compares it with other machine learning and feature selection methods, namely AB-RFE, NN-RFE, RF-RFE and KNN-RFE.
+With the help of accuracy (Acc), precision (Pre), sensitivity (Sn), specificity (Sp), F-measure and AUC value, the classification performances are evaluated.
+Then, the top-ranked genes of SVM-RFE are intersected with the top-ranked genes of the other four methods as the identified SPTB biomarkers, which are sequentially justified by cluster analysis, correlation analysis and functional enrichment analysis.
+Finally, an SVM classifier is constructed to verify the identified biomarkers on an independent dataset.
+The results show that machine learning methods are effective for SPTB biomarkers discovery.
+This method can realize the possibility of SPTB non-invasively before women’s pregnancy, reduce the dependence on artificial identification, and reduce the risk of premature delivery of pregnant women.
 # Summary.
 An optional shortened abstract.
-summary: In this work, we provide a computational method of regularized logistic regression for discovering biomarkers of spontaneous preterm birth (SPTB) from gene expression data.
+summary: In recent years, the identification of descriptive genes of biomarkers based on gene expression microarray data has attracted much attention in the field of bioinformatics.
 tags: []

 # Display this page in the Featured widget?